-mandatory liability insurance must be identified.
+It is certainly possible to ensure that the funds necessary for the payment of damages claims brought against the entity are made available.
+The means to achieve such end are the familiar ones, such as minimum capital requirements, known from corporate law, or insurance mandates, which are familiar from the law of motor liability.
+Both options raise problems of financing, as the entities which are liable to raise the minimum capital of the ePerson or pay the premiums for the mandatory liability insurance must be identified.
 Of course, manufacturers and operators are the usual suspects to shoulder such liabilities.
-In the end, then, the ePerson would serve as a mere conduit for processing the costs of accidents from the victim to the parties bearing ultimate responsibility, ie manufacturers and operators.
-At the current stage of technological development, such conduit would do more harm than good, simply because it would enable manufacturers and operators to partially externalise harm: any damage that exceeds the minimum capital fund or the insurance ceiling will remain with the victim.
+In the end, then, the ePerson would serve as a mere conduit for processing the costs of accidents from the victim to the parties bearing ultimate responsibility, i.e., manufacturers and operators.
+At this stage of technological development, such conduit would do more harm than good, simply because it would enable manufacturers and operators to partially externalize harm: any damage that exceeds the minimum capital fund or the insurance ceiling will remain with the victim.

-In order to avoid the externalisation of risk to the detriment of injured parties, the creation of a new liability subject in the form of an ePerson should be avoided.
+In order to avoid the externalization of risk to the detriment of injured parties, the creation of a new liability subject in the form of an ePerson should be avoided.
 If there is a good reason to limit the responsibility of manufacturers and operators, it is preferable to directly introduce liability caps, rather than trying to achieve the same result indirectly, by means of an ePerson.

-B The manufacturer as the key player
+B. The Manufacturer as the Key Player

 If ePersons are excluded as liability subjects, manufacturers and users remain as potential addressees of liability rules for harm caused by digital autonomous systems.
-Theoretically, it is possible to target both actors, ie to tighten the liability of the producer as well as that of the user.
+Theoretically, it is possible to target both actors, i.e., to tighten the liability of the producer as well as that of the user.
 However, a targeted approach that is tailored to the specific challenge posed by autonomous digital systems seems more attractive.
-The core of the challenge posed by the new technology is that the user loses most of his influence on the 'behaviour' of the digital system.17 In a conventional motor vehicle, speed and direction are determined by the driver, while the 'driver' of an autonomous vehicle is relegated to the role of a passenger, as he has no influence on speed and direction of the (truly) 'automobile'.
-In the same way that passengers riding on a bus should not be held liable for accidents caused by these vehicles.
-The manufacturer of autonomous motor vehicles, in turn, must ensure that the passenger, who was once the driver, cannot exert any influence on the system's operation.
+The core of the challenge posed by the new technology is that the user loses most of his influence on the 'behaviour' of the digital system.17 In a conventional motor vehicle speed and direction are determined by the driver, while the 'driver' of an autonomous vehicle is relegated to the role of a passenger, as he has no influence on speed and direction of the (truly) 'automobile'.
+In the same way that passengers riding on a bus should not be held liable for accidents caused by the bus, users of autonomous cars should not bear the costs of accidents caused by these vehicles.
+The manufacturer of autonomous motor vehicles, in turn, must ensure that the passenger, who was once the driver, cannot exert any influence on the systems' operation.
 Anything else would be far too dangerous!